-There are many on-page SEO factors to consider when optimizing your web pages.
+There are many on-page SEO factors to consider when optimizing your pages.

-To help you through that process, we have created an on-page SEO checklist which includes all the steps for optimizing your web pages or blog posts.
-Then use the rest of this post to learn how to execute on those on-page SEO steps effectively.
+To help you through that process, we have created an on-page SEO checklist that includes all the steps for optimizing your pages or blog posts.
+Then use the rest of this post to learn how to execute those on-page SEO steps effectively.

 Keep reading to learn how to do on-page optimization for each of these factors!